prem14-git/GalactIQ/README.md

 - Discover famous space scientists from around the world
 - Read and save the latest space news
 - Explore random space facts and images from NASA
+- Experience an interactive 3D solar system
+- Test your knowledge with space-themed quizzes
 - Enjoy a stunning, animated cosmic interface
 - Manage content and users (for admins)